targetta/ankaflow/docs/getting-started.md

       file_path: "output/data.csv"
 ```

-### 4. Create `ConnectionConfiguration` and `DuctContext`
+### 4. Create `ConnectionConfiguration` and `FlowContext`

-The `ConnectionConfiguration` and `DuctContext` are essential for configuring the pipeline and providing context for variables and connections.
+The `ConnectionConfiguration` and `FlowContext` are essential for configuring the pipeline and providing context for variables and connections.

 ```python
 # Create a ConnectionConfiguration with necessary details